CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Task 6.3: Review and modify the index

+In this task, you will learn how to review and modify the index in Azure AI Search to adjust the structure and fields for improved search performance and accuracy.

 1. In Visual studio Code, in the **modify-search** folder, open **index.json**.
 This shows a JSON definition for **margies-index**.

 1. Scroll through the index and view the field definitions.
 Some fields are based on metadata and content in the source document, and others are the results of skills in the skillset.